Cosette standing next to suitcases and Yuri sitting on top of them. Bagpacks next to the suitcases. Behind us 2 blue doors. Long term traveling.

 Bucket List

 We also want to see almost everything, the whole World is our bucket list.
 This requires time, lots of time, more than you can squeeze in 5 weeks a year and weekends.
 Some of the things we want to visit won’t be there anymore or may not be the same in a few years time.
-Like the polar bears in Churchill, Cananda or Cuba like it is now.
+Like the polar bears in Churchill, Canada or Cuba like it is now.
 Either the changing climate or modernisation will hit and it will be gone or forever changed.
-I want to see the fall colors in New England and Maine, the cherry blossoms in Japan and New Zealand in Summer time, to name some.
+I want to see the fall colors in New England, the cherry blossoms in Japan and New Zealand in Summer time, to name just some of the things on my bucket list.
 It’s not an option right now, because all this is outside the regular school holidays.
 I want to chase waterfalls in Africa and go on a safari or two.

 When talking about traveling longer periods at a time, people have (a lot) of reasons why you shouldn’t do it.
 Some people are enthusiastic, others are in between, and a few don’t get why you would want to travel, let alone travel long term.